Emilieczq/Simple-Modeler/README.md

 ## Remarks
 - For some raisons (limits, operations...), the translation is according to the scene's xyz not the selected object itself.
 - The selected object will be covered by a wireframe cube and shows its axes x (red), y (green) and z (blue) and the selected axis is cyan.
+- At the beginning, the two little sphere represent lights which can be translated.